Actively Recruiting

 • Aggression and/or violence indicated at referral or assessment

-• Participation does not interfere with statutory orders
+• Participation would not interfere with any legal or statutory orders

-• Child and parent/carer (for ages 10-15) can consent and engage with study materials
+• Child and parent/carer (for ages 10-15) able to consent and engage with study materials

-• Living in the community with no imminent plans to move to hospital, residential, or secure settings
+• Living in the community with no immediate plans to move to hospital, residential, or secure settings

-• No indirect therapeutic support previously provided by FCAMHS
+• For clinician caseload recruits: no direct contact or therapeutic support previously provided by FCAMHS

 Not Eligible